erecica/csv-to-dynamodb-with-lambda/README.md

 # Import CSV To DynamoDB with Lambda

 This Lambda function (Python) imports the content of an uploaded CSV file from S3 into DynamoDB.
-This Lambda function is only triggered when a .csv file is uploaded to the specific S3 bucket, which will be created.
+The function is only triggered when a .csv file is uploaded to the specific S3 bucket, which will be created.
 Resources are created with Terraform as visualized with the following image.

 <p align="center">
   <img alt="Infrastructure" src="assets/infrastructure.png">